nahK994/neat-go-arch/README.md

 - `pkg/handler` — HTTP handlers for CRUD operations, connecting the router to the use cases.
 - `pkg/middleware` — Optional, but if you want to add RBAC or other middleware later, this is the spot.
 - `pkg/router` — Sets up Gin routes and links them to the handlers.
-- `config` — Future-proofing!
-Add config files (like env or app settings) here if you need them later.